openedx/edx-documentation/en_us/shared/set_up_course/planning_course_information/image_guidelines.rst

 time of less than two minutes.

-Before you upload a course About video, make sure that it follows the same :ref:`Compression Specifications` and :ref:`Video Formats` guidelines as your course content videos.
+Before you upload a course About video, make sure that it follows the same :ref:`video guidelines<Compression Specifications>` as your course content videos.

 .. note::